josephschmitt/jspm-empty-demo/README.md

 ## Steps to reproduce the bug

-1. Check out this repository
+1. Clone this repository
-2. cd into `jspm-empty-demo-app` and run `npm install`
+2. Change directory to `jspm-empty-demo-app` and run `npm install`
 3. Bundle the application by running `npm run bundle`

 ## Expected outcome

-`jspm` successfully bundles the application
+`jspm` successfully bundles the application.
+It ignores the `jspm-empty-other-dependency` peer dependency from `jspm-empty-dependency` and instead successfully uses the map set in the app's `config.js`.

 ## Actual outcome